 Year 2000, number of internet users worldwide equaled 738million.
 Number of social network users equaled zero.

 Year 2017, number of internet users worldwide equaled 3.47billion.
 Number of social network users equaled 2.46billion.

 Year 2021, number of internet users worldwide equaled 4.13billion.
 Number of social network users equaled 3.02billion.

 The statistics also have you included.

 How do these Internet & Social Networks’ Figures Affect Us

 Social networking is now invariably a part of our daily culture.
 You could even say our new way of life.
 The growth in numbers regarding our usage online is

 almost geometric with the growth in population.
 At a space in time, more people are being aware of the objectives on the internet and taking advantage.
-Also, there are more people having the means to easy internet access that wasn’t present before.
-So a new day brings news of people all around exceling and flourishing while engaging on social media.
+Also, more people are having the means to easy internet access that wasn’t present before.
+So a new day brings news of people all around excelling and flourishing while engaging on social media.